Watch How to Be a Helpful Reviewer for more suggestions on reviewing.

 - Your quantitative ratings are graded according to accuracy.
 If your peers feel a particular dimension on a work product is good and you grade it harshly, you will be penalized.

-- Your commenting feedback is back-evaluated (graded) by authors on helpfulness and specificity – how much did your comments help them improve the work product?
+- Your commenting feedback is evaluated during the Feedback stage.
+The person who uploaded the submission your reviewed will provide feedback and rate your comments in terms of their helpfulness and specificity – how much did your comments help them improve the work product?
 Harshly criticizing without offering constructive feedback will only result in a low helpfulness grade.

 Consider what aspects of your own work you want to improve